 I fondly call this as “my own sanctuary” since the first day I disembark the place years ago.
 They’re so many beauty lurking beneath the depthless surface.
 An unexplainable feeling whenever I’m in this sanctuary, and I’m glad Margot loved it the way I do.

-The island fronting Moalboal is Negros island, a mountainous place where the beauty of the sunsets in this area, which noticeable at the white beach (locally known as Basdaku).
-I also love the ambiance of Hale Manna Resort in this area watching the sunset in front of the island.
-White beach or Basdaku is also a place for karaoke, camping, playing volleyball, snorkeling, swimming and resting in the wide space of the beach with numerous local rooms to stay.
+The island fronting Moalboal is Negros island, a mountainous place where the beauty of the sunset is in this area, which noticeable at the white beach (locally known as Basdaku).
+I also love the ambiance of Hale Manna Resort watching the sunset in front of the island.
+White beach or Basdaku is also a place for karaoke, camping, playing volleyball, snorkeling, swimming and resting in the wide space of the beach with numerous local rooms that are open for tourists.
 It is also where most of the boats docked or anchored in.

 I did all of these for an overnight stay, or which merely can be done for one day.
 I spent on an average of Php 2,000.00 inclusive of food, accommodation, transportation (to and from Dumaguete City), water and fee for all activities.
-Speaking of food, we splurge Php 300.00 each of us on a dinner, so, if you are such a frugal one like me too, you’ll spend lesser than the average one day expense.
+Speaking of food, we splurge Php 300.00 each of us for our dinner, so, if you are such a frugal one like me, you’ll spend lesser than the average one day expense.

 Oh..
-Bonus!
+BONUS!
 Speaking of Food or where to eat?
-There are many carenderias (or small local restaurant in white beach) and several restaurants in Panagsama beach.
+There are many carenderias (or small local restaurant in the white beach) and several restaurants in Panagsama beach.
 We tried Chili’s resto in Panagsama for dinner and carenderia in White beach for breakfast and lunch.